 1.2 Limitations

+This clause is intentionally left blank.

 2 References

-Normative References
+The following ITU-T Recommendations and other references contain provisions, which, through reference in this text, constitute provisions of this Recommendation.
+At the time of publication, the editions indicated were valid.
+All Recommendations and other references are subject to revision; users of this Recommendation are therefore encouraged to investigate the possibility of applying the most recent edition of the Recommendations and other references listed below.
+A list of the currently valid ITU-T Recommendations is regularly published.

+The reference to a document within this Recommendation does not give it, as a stand-alone document, the status of a Recommendation.

+[ITU-T P.800.2] ITU-T Recommendation P.800.2 (2013), Mean opinion score interpretation and reporting.

 [ITU-T P.910] ITU-T Recommendation P.910 (2008), Subjective video quality assessment methods or multimedia applications.

 [ITU-T P.911] ITU-T Recommendation P.911 (1998), Subjective audiovisual quality assessment methods for multimedia applications.

+[J.3D-fatigue] ITU-T Recommendation J.XXX (XXX), Assessment methods of visual fatigue and safety guideline for 3D video.

 [ITU-R BT.1788] ITU-R Recommendation BT.1788 (2007), Methodology for the subjective assessment of video quality in multimedia applications .